 - This organization shall be known as the Bunker Hill Community College Student Government Association (SGA).

 - The BHCC SGA is organized to affect self-government, promote open communication and cooperation among students, faculty and administration.
 The Student Government Association will work toward addressing all issues pertaining to the quality of student life at the College.

 - The governing body of the BHCC Student Association shall be known as the Student Government Association (SGA).
-The SGA shall be made up of a President, 5 Vice Presidents, a Secretary, Representative to the Chelsea Campus and 5 Senator-at-Large positions.
+The SGA shall be made up of a President, five Vice Presidents, a Secretary, Associate Vice President of the Chelsea Campus, Associate Vice President of the H-Building and five Senators positions.

 - The purpose of this governing body will be: